Last Updated on

-I love it, when I walk into an ethnic restaurant in San Antonio, or anywhere, for that matter, and all I see is people from the region of the restaurant.
+I love it when I walk into a restaurant in San Antonio, or anywhere, for that matter, and all I see is people from the region of the restaurant.
 This is how it is at Niki’s Tokyo Inn.
-It is another family owned ethnic restaurant in San Antonio and they are proud of their food (and can be, IMHO it is the best sushi in town!).
+It is another family owned restaurant in San Antonio and they are proud of their food (and can be, IMHO it is the best sushi in town!).
 I have to admit, it looks a little rough from the outside.
 But you walk in and the majority of customers are Japanese, from students to Managers from the Toyota plant in San Antonio.
 You can even choose to eat in one of their traditional Japanese rooms, where you’ll have to take your shoes off and sit on the floor.
 The seafood is fresh and delicious and if you are lucky, you’ll get a treat from their little vegetable garden in the back.

 Location: 819 W Hildebrand Ave, San Antonio, TX 78212

 What to Eat: Their Sashimi platter is amazing, try it!